ably/ably-cocoa/README.md

 For more information, see [Push Notifications - Device activation and subscription](https://ably.com/docs/general/push/activate-subscribe).

-**`ARTPushRegistererDelegate`** defines 3 delegate methods to handle the outcome of push activation, deactivation and update events.
+`ARTPushRegistererDelegate` defines 4 delegate methods to handle the outcome of push activation, deactivation and update events.
 By default, the Ably SDK will check if `UIApplication.sharedApplication.delegate` conforms to `ARTPushRegistererDelegate`, and call the delegate methods when appropriate.
 Therefore, specifying the `ARTPushRegistererDelegate` is optional.
-To use a different class implementing `ARTPushRegistererDelegate`, you must provide this class to Ably, by setting the `ARTClientOptions#pushRegistererDelegate` delegate.
-In SwiftUI applications, you must set the `ARTClientOptions#pushRegistererDelegate` delegate property.
+To use a different class implementing `ARTPushRegistererDelegate`, you must provide this class to Ably, by setting the `ARTClientOptions.pushRegistererDelegate` delegate.
+In SwiftUI applications, you must set the `ARTClientOptions.pushRegistererDelegate` delegate property.

 Do not forget that `ARTPush` has two corresponding methods that you should call from yours [application(_:didRegisterForRemoteNotificationsWithDeviceToken:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) and [application(_:didFailToRegisterForRemoteNotificationsWithError:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application), passing to them also an `ARTRest` or `ARTRealtime` instance, configured with the authentication setup and other options you need: